 If you want to know how to thicken hot sauce in the simplest possible way, this is it.
 Reduction means simmering it until moisture evaporates.
 The result will be a more concentrated and flavorful version of the sauce.
 It does not require any additional ingredients and is easy to control.

-Use a gentle flame when reducing your hot sauce and stir constantly to ensure that it does not burn.
+Use a gentle flame when reducing your hot sauce and constantly stir to ensure that it does not burn.
 Keep in mind that you will be lessening the quantity of the sauce when you do this, so you may want to make a bigger batch to ensure that you wind up with the right amount.

 Fruits/Vegetables and a blender